Blue Jays go with righty-heavy lineup for Game 3 | Globalnews.ca

-BRONX – Blue Jays slugger Anthony Santander is back in the starting lineup for Game 3 against the New York Yankees.
+BRONX – Blue Jays slugger Anthony Santander returned to the starting lineup for Game 3 against the New York Yankees on Tuesday night.

 Santander had a single in three at-bats in Toronto’s 10-1 victory in Game 1 on Saturday.
 He didn’t play in Sunday’s 13-7 Game 2 win at Rogers Centre.

-The switch-hitter will start in right field and bat seventh in a righty-heavy starting lineup against Yankees left-hander Carlos Rodon.
-Outfielder Myles Straw, who was 0 for 3 in Game 2, is available off the bench.
+The switch-hitter got the start in right field and batted seventh in a righty-heavy starting lineup against Yankees left-hander Carlos Rodon.
+Outfielder Myles Straw, who was 0 for 3 in Game 2, was available off the bench.

-Centre-fielder Daulton Varsho (batting fifth) and shortstop Andres Gimenez (batting ninth) are the only left-handed bats in Toronto’s batting order.
+Centre-fielder Daulton Varsho (who batted fifth) and shortstop Andres Gimenez (ninth) were the only left-handed bats in Toronto’s order.

 Get daily National news

+“I think that we’ve put ourselves in a really good spot,” Toronto manager John Schneider said before the game.
+“And I think I’ve been doing this long enough to (know) you don’t ever want to let your guard down.

+“You don’t ever want to try to do something you haven’t done or something you’re not good at, both myself and (the) players.
+So I think you focus on the game.”

-If Game 4 is necessary, it will be played Wednesday night in New York.
-If the series goes the distance, Game 5 will be played Friday in Toronto.
+Game 4, if necessary, was scheduled for Wednesday night in New York.
+If a decisive Game 5 is required, it will be played Friday in Toronto.

 This report by The Canadian Press was first published Oct.
 7, 2025.